HubTou/pysec2vuxml/README.md

 Or you can get full assistance for [making and validating new entries](https://docs.freebsd.org/en/books/porters-handbook/security/#security-notify-vuxml-testing) with the scripts included in the [vuxml](https://www.freshports.org/security/vuxml/) FreeBSD port.

-Or you'll be able to use the v2 of pysec2vuxml to generate an almost filled VuXML skeleton.
+But the simplest way is just to use pysec2vuxml to generate an almost filled VuXML skeleton.

 If you produce one or more of these new entries please clone this repository and [submit pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to the [vuxml_newentries.txt](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_newentries.txt) file, and/or directly create [FreeBSD bug reports](https://bugs.freebsd.org/bugzilla/enter_bug.cgi?product=Ports%20%26%20Packages&component=Individual%20Port%28s%29) with your entries, adding the **security** keyword.